Misool: Marine

 Misool and the Raja Ampat Islands are part of the Coral Triangle, and islands' coral reefs and coastal waters are some of the most biodiverse on Earth.
 Native fish include the Misool rainbowfish (Melanotaenia misoolensis) and Misool yellowfin rainbowfish (Melanotaenia flavipinnis).
 A section of Raja Ampat Marine Recreation Park covers the coastal waters southeast of the island.
 The park was designated in 2009.

 History

-Islam first arrived in the Raja Ampat archipelago in the 15th century due to political and economic contacts with the Bacan Sultanate.
-During the 16th and 17th centuries, the Sultanate of Tidore had close economic ties with the island, which was ruled by king in Lilinta descended from Gurabesi of Waigeo, while Tidore appointed another king in Waigama.
+Islam first arrived in the Raja Ampat Islands in the 15th century due to political and economic contacts with the Bacan Sultanate.
+During the 16th and 17th centuries, the Sultanate of Tidore had close economic ties with the island of Misool, which was ruled by king in Lilinta descended from Gurabesi of Waigeo, while Tidore appointed another king in Waigama.
 During this period, Islam became firmly established and local chiefs had begun adopting Islam.

 Misool was a part of the Dutch colonial empire under the Netherlands East Indies administration.
 The Japanese occupied the island in 1942, became the base of Imperial Japanese Navy until 1945.

-Pulau Misool Nature Reserve
+Misool Island Nature Reserve

-Pulau Misool Nature Reserve was established in 1982.
+Misool Island Nature Reserve was established in 1982.
 It covers the southern portion of the island, with an area of 840 km2.